DevArtech/llmflow-backend/README.md

 ## How to use Virtual Environment

-1. Install pipenv via `pip install pipenv`
+1. Install pipenv via `pip install pipenv` (Make sure you also set pipenv in your computer's environment variables)
-2. Install dependencies with `python -m pipenv install` or just `pipenv install`
+2. Install dependencies with `pipenv install`
-3. Start the virtual environment with `python -m pipenv shell` or `pipenv shell`
+3. Start the virtual environment with `pipenv shell`

 ## How to run the API locally